mdxtoc/qtpi/README.md

 Still under development, as I said.
 We're currently experimenting with some simple quantum calculation examples like Grover and quantum leadership election.
 And I'm experimenting with iterative constructs to aid description of algorithms.

 There is a [language description](https://github.com/mdxtoc/qtpi/blob/master/docs/qtpi_description.md) in the [docs directory](https://github.com/mdxtoc/qtpi/tree/master/docs), and there are examples in the [examples directory](https://github.com/mdxtoc/qtpi/tree/master/examples) -- and have a look at [the BBEdit worksheet](https://github.com/mdxtoc/qtpi/blob/master/Qtpi.worksheet) for how to run them.
 There are even a couple of binary releases.
-More to come, of course.
+See [HOW\_TO\_USE.md](https://github.com/mdxtoc/qtpi/blob/master/HOW_TO_USE.md) if you want to build it yourself.

 ## Acknowledgements